turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-6-test-plan.md

 - [x] PG6-1: It should generate a solution string from a given pixel art string
 - [x] PG6-2: It should throw an error if any one character makes up over 90 percent of the string
 - [x] PG6-3: It should return a clues object with row and column properties which have two dimensional arrays, the length of which should equal the puzzle size
+- [x] PG6-4: It should throw an error if the grid size is not a multiple of 5
+- [ ] PG6-5: It should throw an error if the pixel art string does not match the grid size

 ## Puzzle Service (PS)